 2nd Ward Court Advocacy Program

-Alderman Hopkins has been working to expand the reach of Court Advocate’s efforts in the four police districts that fall within the boundaries of the 2nd Ward.
-The intention of recruiting Court Advocates in the 2nd Ward is to help ensure 2nd Ward residents presence to support other residents who fall victim to criminal activity in the Ward and to bring our neighbors together as they show their support.
+Please consider joining the Court Advocacy Program.
+Court Advocates are there to support other residents who fall victim to criminal activity in the Ward, and to bring our neighbors together as they show their support.

-Court Advocate’s attendance is not only a way for the community to show its support for victims, but also to be heard by the States Attorney.
-Often times, victims may be alone in the court; the presence of community members is a reassurance to individuals who work through the long court proceeding.
+Court Advocate’s attendance is not only a way for the community to show its support for victims, but also to be heard by the Cook County State's Attorney.
+Often times victims may be alone in the court and the presence of community members is a reassurance to individuals who work through the long court proceeding.

-Active participation from Court Advocates provides the States Attorney additional evidence that the community demands fair and just sentencing toward individuals who commit crimes in a given neighborhood, and highlights to the presiding judge and jury that neighbors support victims at each step of the court proceedings in a criminal case.
+Active participation from Court Advocates provides the Cook County State's Attorney's Office additional evidence that the community demands fair and just sentencing toward individuals who commit crimes in a given neighborhood, and demonstrates to the presiding judge and jury that neighbors support victims at each step of the court proceedings in a criminal case.

-The Chicago CAPS offices receive a list of cases the Cook County States Attorney is prosecuting and makes recommendations of cases for Advocates to be involved with.
+The Chicago CAPS offices receive a list of cases the Cook County State's Attorney is prosecuting and makes recommendations of cases for Advocates to be involved with.
 Court Advocates may also request to CAPS other cases they’d like to be a part of.
-The program’s inclusive and harmonious mission is what helps make the program so successful, and ensures that our community is able to have a say in the criminal justice system.
+The program ensures that our community is able to have a say in the criminal justice system.